 Key Takeaways

-The Onion has proposed taking control of Infowars' platforms as Alex Jones faces liquidation due to defamation judgments related to Sandy Hook conspiracy theories.
-The deal would turn Infowars into a parody site, with profits going to Sandy Hook families.
+The Onion has proposed taking over Infowars' platforms as Alex Jones faces liquidation due to $1 billion in defamation judgments related to Sandy Hook conspiracy theories.
+The deal, if approved, would turn Infowars into a parody site run by comedian Tim Heidecker.

-- The Onion seeks temporary license for Infowars intellectual property
+- The Onion submitted a proposal for an exclusive, temporary license to Infowars' intellectual property

-- Alex Jones plans to continue broadcasting under new studio and name
+- Alex Jones has vowed to fight the deal but plans to continue broadcasting under a new name

 The deal would allow The Onion to put its own content on Infowars' website and social media accounts.
 Ben Collins, CEO of The Onion, told CBS News that the arrangement could be in place by April 30 if approved by Judge Maya Guerra Gamble.
 The Onion has already hired people, including comedian Tim Heidecker, to run Infowars as a parody site.